citp/privacy-policy-historical/c/co/con/consumer-rankings.com.md

-> *The following text is extracted and transformed from the consumer-rankings.com privacy policy that was archived on 2014-06-27.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140627033931id_/http%3A//www.consumer-rankings.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the consumer-rankings.com privacy policy that was archived on 2014-10-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141002061551id_/http%3A//www.consumer-rankings.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Consumer-Rankings
+# Privacy Policy | Consumer-Rankings.com

 [](http://privacy-policy.truste.com/click-with-confidence/ctv/en/www.consumer-rankings.com/seal_m "Validate TRUSTe privacy certification")